kbdonnally/learn-react/README.md

 ### Result

 - If you run the command above, you should be able to load your plain HTML file in Chrome and successfully load React components.
 Excellent :)

+## File Structure

+- Just kinda expanding to new files when first one is getting contents overwritten too much or I can no longer easily navigate the JS document

+- Babel auto-concatenates JS if fed a directory, so leaving them all in `src/` together doesn't affect the final, compiled file (which is still `main.js`)

+- This corresponds to no actual section in the tutorial solely Katherine's mind